4-Ingredient Cheesy Hash Brown Casserole (Without Soup)

 Why You'll Love This Recipe

-• One pan recipe - these potatoes are made and served right in the baking dish.
-No extra bowls to wash!
+• One pan recipe - These potatoes are made and served right in the baking dish.
+No extra mixing bowls to wash!

 Ingredient Notes